SDBA: A Stealthy and Long-Lasting Durable Backdoor Attack in Federated Learning: Related Work

 \section{Related Work}

-\subsection{Federated learning}
+\subsection{Federated Learning}

-FL is a kind of geographically distributed machine learning approach that ensures privacy by sending only parameters instead of data.
-It typically employs the FedAvg \cite{fedavg} algorithm for training, which is designed for training on real-world data from mobile devices.
-Unlike FedSGD \cite{fedavg}, a more naive approach, FedAvg updates the model by performing local epoch training on each client, and then the paremeter server aggregates these updates from a fraction of clients; a subset of client values is aggregated. \\ In addition to FedAvg, various aggregation methods exist.
-FedProx \cite{fedprox}, adjusts the number of local epochs per device to improve performance on non-i.i.d. datasets compared to FedAvg.
-Recently, there has been extensive research on aggregation methods that not only enhance performance but also incorporate privacy and security elements \cite{aggregation1,aggregation2,aggregation3,aggregation4}.
-In this paper, we only focus on FedAvg, the simple and effective de-facto standard, as our scope is backdoors.
-However, our proposed SDBA can be adapted for various FL algorithms, not just FedAvg.
+FL is a geographically distributed machine learning paradigm that preserves privacy by transmitting model parameters instead of raw data.
+It typically employs the FedAvg algorithm~\cite{fedavg}, which is designed for training on real-world data collected from mobile devices.
+Unlike FedSGD~\cite{fedavg}, a simpler approach, FedAvg performs multiple local training epochs on each client and then aggregates the updates from a subset of participating clients on the parameter server.\\ In addition to FedAvg, various aggregation methods have been developed.
+For example, FedProx~\cite{fedprox} enhances performance on non-i.i.d. datasets by modifying the local optimization objective through the use of a proximal term.
+Recently, a wide range of aggregation strategies has been proposed to improve not only performance but also security and privacy~\cite{aggregation1,aggregation2,aggregation3,aggregation4}.
+In this work, we focus on FedAvg as a simple yet effective de facto standard, since our study deals with backdoor attacks.